 - Understand available resources and how to utilize them

 The bulk of the course happens on your own time, with discussions, readings, and assignments in MOODLE, our virtual classroom.
-To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters, ask questions, and collaborate with other participants and the instructor to address your farm issues in real time.
+To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters and ask questions to address your farm issues in real time.
 If you miss one, they are always recorded and posted for later viewing.
 Access details will be posted in MOODLE once you have registered and logged in.

-Lisa Engelbert and Sherry Hastings from the Northeast Organic Farming Association of NY LLC (the certification branch of NOFA), and Laura Biasillo, Ag Economic Development Specialist with Cornell Cooperative Extension of Broome County
+Lisa Engelbert from the Northeast Organic Farming Association of NY LLC (the certification branch of NOFA), and Laura Biasillo, Ag Economic Development Specialist with Cornell Cooperative Extension of Broome County

 Week 1.
 Navigating the program site, introduction to course, NOP standards, history of organic standards movement.

 Week 2.
 Crop Certification: Fruits & Vegetables: Eligible crops, Seed & Compost Sources; Introduction of paperwork; Understanding guidelines.
-Webinar presenter will either be Niechelle Wade of Sunny Hill Farm or Stephanie Roberts of Hemlock Creek CSA/Skoloff Valley Organic Farm
+Webinar presenter will be farmer Dan Kent of Kent Family Farms.

 Week 3.
 Crop Certification (cont’d): Field Crops: Harvesting & Handling; Marketing; Sprays; Equipment; Notification letters.
-Webinar presenter will be Klaas Martens of Lakeview Organic Grain
+Webinar presenter will be Mike and Gayle Thorpe from Thorpe’s Organic Family Farm.

 Week 4.
 Livestock Certification: Outdoor Access & Pasture Rules; Farm Plan; Slaughter; Marketing.
 Webinar presenter will be Karma Glos of Kingbird Farm